ghqor25/aws-cdk-tester/README.md

 `TestOnEvent` do test in scheduled date(using aws_events.Schedule).
 You can use it for regular tests in specific time.

-It offers optional properties, logGroup(put logs about the test result), snsTopic(publish when test done), snsTopicWhenError(publish when test could not finished because of an Error(ex.
+It offers optional properties, logGroup(Log test result automatically in each test), snsTopic(Publish when test done), snsTopicWhenError(Publish when test could not finished because of an Error(ex.
 TIMED_OUT)).

 ```
 new TestOnEvent(this, 'TestOnEvent', {